crsanghani/bookmark_manager/README.md

 CRUD is an acronym that describes the four basic funtions used in the manipulation of persitent storage.
 CRUD stands for:

 Create - creating data ready for storage
-Read - retrieving data and presenting it to users Update - changing existing records
+Read - retrieving data and presenting it to users
+Update - changing existing records
 Delete - removing data from a system

 SQL (Structured Query Language) is a language for managing databases.
 Several of its commands are used in the completion of the CRUD actions:

 INSERT is used to create data entries
-SELECT is used to extact data from a database to be presented to users UPDATE is used t0 make changes
+SELECT is used to extact data from a database to be presented to users
+UPDATE is used to make changes
 DELETE is used to remove entries from a database

 And there we have a brief explanation CRUD and SQL.